Secure with SSL

 Creating an online presence can be a bit complicated sometimes.
 Securing it, however, doesn't have to be.
 HostGator makes it easy to secure your site by providing all hosting customers with a free SSL certificate.
 In this article, we'll explain what an SSL certificate is, how it works, and the options you have when selecting one.

-No matter which way you say it, SSL, or TLS, we're talking about the cryptographic protocol that encrypts any information input into a website.
+No matter which way you say it, SSL or TLS, we're talking about the cryptographic protocol that encrypts any information input into a website.
 That way, if someone is trying to eavesdrop, they can't see what is exchanged between your website and the server receiving your visitor's data.

 When a website does not use SSL, the domain has 'HTTP' before the name, e.g., http://example.com, and the traffic between the browser and server is sent using the HTTP protocol.
-The problem with the unsecured website is that most browsers today indicate if a site is not secure.
+The problem with unsecured websites is that most browsers today indicate that a site is not secure.
 Information that is input on that site is sent to the server in plain text.
 So, if someone wanted to gather login credentials for visitors to your website, this would make it very easy for them to do so.

-SSL and Email Security
+SSL and email security

 While we provide our customers with access to webmail with our hosting accounts, most people use a third-party email client on their phone or computer to check and send emails.
-You'll notice when you're following the steps to manually add your email to any desktop client or mobile device, that it asks for information to connect to the server where your email is hosted.
+You'll notice when you're following the steps to manually add your email to any desktop client or mobile device that it asks for information to connect to the server where your email is hosted.

-At HostGator, we understand that the security of your data and the SEO ranking of your website are crucial to you.
-Which is why we provide all of our hosting customers with a free SSL certificate.
+At HostGator, we understand that the security of your data and the SEO ranking of your website are crucial to you, which is why we provide all of our hosting customers with a free SSL certificate.
 While this certificate offers excellent protection, some businesses need additional or different certificates; therefore, we offer a variety of other SSL certificates.

 Not sure what you need?
 We have consolidated our SSL articles for you.